99ron/fourth-milestone-carpedia/README.md

     Order vehicles by Liked
-    Order vehicles by Brand (A - Z) with the previous filtering tests Order vehicles by Liked with the previous filtering tests Edit a vehicle using the URL and vehicle id for a vehicle that has matching upload_by and current user Edit a vehicle using the URL and vehicle id for a vehicle that is another user’s upload Delete a vehicle using the URL and vehicle id for a vehicle that has the matching upload_by and current user
+    Order vehicles by Brand (A - Z) with the previous filtering tests Order vehicles by Liked with the previous filtering tests Order vehicles by Horsepower (High to Low) with previous filtering tests Order vehicles by Horsepower (Low to High) with previous filtering tests Edit a vehicle using the URL and vehicle id for a vehicle that has matching upload_by and current user Edit a vehicle using the URL and vehicle id for a vehicle that is another user’s upload Delete a vehicle using the URL and vehicle id for a vehicle that has the matching upload_by and current user